thingsboard/thingsboard.github.io/docs/samples/exxn/exxn.md

 All the information to configure the device correctly through this JSON File can be found in the EXXN IoT Gateway Manual.

-* [Step 2.5] Update the new value of the 'config' attribute.
+* [Step 2.6] Update the new value of the 'config' attribute.
 The new Configuration will take effect on the device.

 <br/>
 <br/>

 #### Widgets

-All the measures 'enabled' in the JSON configuration file will be found as metrics with the name specified in the same file.
+All the measures that are 'enabled' in the JSON configuration file will be found as metrics with the name specified in the same file.
 <p align="center">
    <img src="/images/samples/exxn/select_telemetry.png" >
 </p>

 <br/>
-This way the telemetry values can be shown in a widget.
+These telemetry values can then be displayed in a widget.
 <p align="center">
    <img src="/images/samples/exxn/temperature_gauge.png" >
 </p>

 #### Device commands
-It is possible to send commands to the device in order to execute some task.
-The params of the method has to be a JSON.
+It is possible to send commands to the device to execute certain tasks.
+The parameters of the method must be in JSON format.
 <p align="center">
    <img src="/images/samples/exxn/rpc_button.png" >
 </p>